mkaszubowski/reefpoints/source/posts/2016-04-05-a-learning-experience-in-web-application-design-part-2.md

 tags: Design, Design Process, Design Thinking
 ---

-From my [last post](https://dockyard.com/blog/2016/03/11/a-learning-experience-in-web-application-design-part-1), I used the concept for a product called Sprout Pass to explore Interface feedback, and the potential it has for building trust and positive experiences.
+From my [last post](https://dockyard.com/blog/2016/03/11/a-learning-experience-in-web-application-design-part-1), I used the concept for a product called Sprout Pass to explore how an interface can support a user by providing feedback, and the potential it has for building trust and positive experiences.
 I consolidated my exploration, planning, and research to focus on the visual UI design.
 To cover my bases, I designed component screens with a broad range of associated states.

 Sprout Pass is a web application that delivers fresh local produce right to your doorstep.
 The idea that inspires and informs the application is community-supported agriculture, otherwise known as farm sharing.
 Sprout Pass facilitates orders and delivery to connect users to their local farmers.
 Users need a UI they can trust and enjoy, especially for a perishable product like produce.

 Produce delivery applications aren’t exactly a flooded market, so while green might be an “obvious” choice, it was a viable branding option.
 I chose a positive green that’s closer to blue than yellow to avoid an overly acidic aesthetic.
 For the typography, I relied on the humanist sans serif Whitney.
-The more extreme weights of this typeface have an honest and friendly tone, that establish the Sprout Pass personality.
+The heavier weights of this typeface have an honest and friendly tone, that establish the Sprout Pass personality.
+Let's go through a few examples of different states an interface can be in.

 ##Before a user does anything